 - IDEA5220M Professional Ethics from our MA Applied and Professional Ethics programme

-- IDEA5344M Conscience, Codes and Professional Issues from our MA Biomedical & Health Care Ethics (Online) programme
+- IDEA5344M Conscience, Codes and Professional Issues from our MA Biomedical and Health Care Ethics (Online) programme

-Students who successfully complete the short course will be able to submit these credits as advanced standing should they decide to go on to apply for the relevant masters programme.
+Students who successfully complete a Short Course will be able to submit these credits as advanced standing, should they decide to go on to apply for the corresponding Masters programme.

 The full course fee for 2017/18 is £717.
+The course fee for 2018/19 will be updated shortly.
 This fee includes a certificate on successful completion of the course.

 How to Apply